Check out our ultimate guide to exploring the South Island of New Zealand in winter, including food, wine, skiing, hikes, road trips, and more.

 Things to Do in New Zealand’s South Island in Winter

-Although temperatures drop and the days get shorter, the South Island’s scenery is as good as it ever with blue-bird days to drizzles of snow to complete white-outs, winter is a stunning time of the year to get out and explore!
+Although temperatures drop and the days get shorter, the South Island’s scenery is as good as it ever was with blue-bird days, to drizzles of snow, to complete white-outs.
+Winter is a stunning time of the year to get out and explore!